MathSEE-Modeling-Week/Modeling-Week/README.md

 Note: Make sure that the input and output dimensions of your UM-Bridge clients and servers are compatible.

 ## Exercise three
 In this third exercise we are looking at three more advanced models.
-All of them concearn a forward UQ problem.
+All of them concern a forward UQ problem.
 ### 3.1 Predator-Prey Dynamical System
 Open the notebook about the [Predator-Prey Dynamical System](UQ/predprey.ipynb).
 Here you will learn about the model and how to set up your MC client for this specific problem.